Blog Banner SVG

 • Valid partnership deed

 Additionally, you must submit proof of the principal place of business, such as a rent agreement, electricity bill, or property tax receipt.
-If the premises are rented, you must also provide a No Objection Certificate (NOC) from the property owner.
-You must submit bank account proof in the firm’s name, such as a cancelled cheque or bank statement.
+If the premises are rented, you must also provide a NOC from the property owner.

-A company must provide the following documentation to open a current bank account:
+A partnership firm must provide the following documentation to open a current bank account:

 • Partnership deed